 Highest Temperature: 104 °F

 The summer of 2003 was Europe's hottest since 1540, nearly 500 years ago.
 Tens of thousands succumbed to the heat across multiple nations due to scorching temperatures.
 France had a particularly high death toll, with estimates putting the dead at around 14,000.
+Daytime temperatures were punishing, and scarcely cooled even at night.
 One of the largest killers during the heat wave was stagnant air that accumulated pollutants and other toxins due to lack of circulation.
 Heat stroke and dehydration were also powerful killers, especially for older citizens.

 The heat wave cost the continent billions in lost crops and other damages.
 There is some disagreement as to why this particular heat wave was so devastating, but many experts lay the blame on global climate change.